How to Beat Gumballs & Dungeons

 What do you think of Gumballs & Dungeons?

-Now armed with the game's basics as well as some pro tips, you're ready to begin your dungeon runs.
-If you have any interest in a cute but challenging turn-based game, I highly recommend Gumballs & Dungeons.
+Now armed with the game's basics as well as some pro tips, you're ready to begin your runs with one of the best mobile dungeon crawlers available.
+If you a cute but challenging turn-based game appeals to you, I highly recommend Gumballs & Dungeons.

 One last pointer: look out for the fearsome bosses found in endless mode (perhaps we'll cover them later), but before you tackle them, cast your thoughts on this fun title, and I'll see you at our next gaming review!